 Solar Approaches to Radiant Heating is for serious professionals with relevant experience.
 You’ll learn the latest, most advanced concepts for integrating solar with radiant heating systems.
 This course is self-paced (so you don’t have to be logged in at a particular time), but […]

 This is a fun 40-minute lecture that provides historical context for where solar hot water – solar thermal – is today.
 Bob also shares some insights about which types of customers are the best fit for solar hot water, and some resources to learn more.
 Register for the free lecture here.

 Nobody has been more influential […]

-“Even though grid-tied electric battery storage is less […]
+“Even though grid-tied electric battery storage is less efficient, is it […]

 The article below is a discussion from our course, Batteries in Solar PV Systems, led by Christopher LaForge.
 Christopher LaForge is the CEO of Great Northern Solar and a NABCEP certified photovoltaic installer.
 He has been designing, specifying, and installing systems since 1988.